-If you are seeking free stock images for your website, newsletter, brochure etc, this resource from Chasing Heartbeats Photography contains links to a generous number of 46 stock photography sites (mostly free), including a brief description of each.
+If you are seeking free stock images for your website, newsletter, brochure etc., the website for Chasing Heartbeats Photography contains links to a generous number of 46 stock photography sites (mostly free), including a brief description of each.
 Well worth a visit.
-(In case you are asking, there is nothing in it for me.)
-In addition, this page of 20 different sites containing free visual images should be helpful.
-It contains free stock images that fall under the Creative Commons Zero license or similar, which means you can copy, modify, and use any photo you find, even for commercial purposes, without having to ask permission or provide attribution.
+(If you are asking, there is nothing in it for me.)

 Here are five free tools that can help boost your campaigns without breaking the bank:

 1. Death to the Stock Photo.
-Stock photos are a great foundation for photo quotes or social media posts with a powerful fact on top of an interesting picture.
+Stock photos are an excellent foundation for photo quotes or social media posts with a powerful fact on top of an interesting picture.
 They also can work well alone in blog posts that need a boost from visuals.

 However, many stock photos look strange or forced, and a bad photo won’t help to entice readers to look at and share your content.

 Death to the Stock Photo is a free monthly service that provides images that don’t look like obvious stock photos for social media, blog posts and commercial use.
 “We aim to be just like coffee for the modern creative,” a welcome message on the site reads.